 - Carrying out age-appropriate tasks

 As you might know from experience, young children innately love to be helpful.
 Setting small, fun and age-appropriate tasks can be a great way to help little ones build up their confidence.
-For example, Aurrum Kids’ childcare centres include a greenhouse and kitchen garden where children love planting seedlings and tending to plants as they grow.
+For example, Aurrum Kids’ day care centres include a greenhouse and kitchen garden where children love planting seedlings and tending to plants as they grow.

 - Feedback, praise and encouragement